aws/fmeval/README.md

 ## Foundation Model Evaluations Library
-Library to evaluate Large Language Models(LLMs), to help evaluate and select the best large language models (LLMs) for your use case.
+Library to evaluate Large Language Models (LLMs), to help evaluate and select the best large language models (LLMs) for your use case.
 The library can help evaluate LLMs for the following tasks:
 * Open-ended generation - the production of natural human responses to general questions that do not have a pre-defined structure.
 * Text summarization - the verbatim extraction of a few pieces of highly relevant text (extraction) or the condensed summarization of the original text (abstraction).
 * Question Answering - the generation of a relevant and accurate response to a question.
 * Classification - assigning a category, such as a label or score, to text based on its content.

 The library contains the following:
-* Implementation of popular metrics(eval algorithms) for evaluating LLMs across tasks ex: Accuracy, Toxicity, Semantic Robustness and
+* Implementation of popular metrics (eval algorithms) for evaluating LLMs across tasks, such as Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping.
-  Prompt Stereotyping.
-* Implementation of ModeRunner interface.
-ModelRunner encapsulates LLM for interaction inside eval algorithms.
+* Implementation of ModelRunner interface.
+ModelRunner encapsulates the logic for invoking LLMs, exposing a predict method that greatly simplifies interactions with LLMs within eval algorithm code.
+The interface can be extended by the user for their LLMs.
-  We have Built-in support for AWS SageMaker Jumpstart Endpoints, AWS SageMaker Endpoints and Bedrock Models.
+  We have built-in support for AWS SageMaker Jumpstart Endpoints, AWS SageMaker Endpoints and Bedrock Models.

 ## Installation
 To install the package from PIP you can simply do: